wp-plugins/orange-soda-keyword-density/readme.txt

 There is a word exclusion list, but it is difficult getting all the words that shouldn't be counted in the list.
 NOTE: Future release should have admin menu to add custom exclusion words...!

 == Screenshots ==
+1. This is a screenshot of the OrangeSoda Keyword Density Plugin.

 == Changelog ==